issacdowling/selfhostedsmarthomeguide/README.md

 ![TTSsettings](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/Texttospeech.png)

 ### Wake word
 To wake things without using the web UI, you *could* set a custom word using **Rhasspy Raven,** however I had trouble with being recognised.
 Instead, I use **Porcupine**.
 I just went into porcupine's dropdown, pressed refresh, and selected one from the list, and I'd suggest you do the same.
-I also increased the sensitivity to **0.85** so it can pick me up when I'm quieter.
+I also increased the sensitivity to **0.75** so it can pick me up when I'm quieter.
+I suggest you do your own experimentation with this to find the best balance between false positives and false negatives.
 Save and restart, and it should work.

 ![Wakeword settings](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/Wakewordsetting.png)